It’s About Truth

 Living inside a life that wasn’t fully mine.

-And during that time I was doing everything people recommend when life feels off.
+And even then, I was still doing everything people recommend when life feels off.

 Habits.